mangdangroboticsclub/md-turtle/README.md

 ## Running the Project

 After uploading the code, the ESP32-S3 will process audio input through the microphone, interact via the Google Gemini model, and control the servo motors accordingly.
-You can talk to the Gemini AI freely during when the serial monitor shows that recording is started, and if your speech contains words among "come, go, dance, hand", the motion of turtle will be triggered.
+You can talk to the Gemini AI freely during when the serial monitor shows that recording is started, and if your speech contains words among "come", or "go", or "dance", or "hand", the motion of turtle will be triggered.

 ## Troubleshooting